Exclusive: Brazil targets Argentina with trade licenses

 The Brazilian licensing decision was made jointly by Brazil’s development and trade ministries and foreign office, the government source said.
 A spokesperson for the trade ministry declined to comment.

-Reporting by Ana Flor; Additional reporting by Jeb Blount in Rio de Janeiro and Esteban Israel in Sao Paulo; Editing by Paul Tait and Andrew Osborn
+Reporting by Ana Flor; Writing and additional reporting by Jeb Blount in Rio de Janeiro; Editing by Gary Hill, Carol Bishopric and Paul Tait